openmc-dev/openmc_mcnp_adapter/README.md

 ## Disclaimer

-There has been no methodical V&V this converter, so use at your own risk!
+There has been no methodical V&V on this converter; use at your own risk!

 ## Known Limitations